Facts about Constituent Assembly Of India, Members List

 This article gives insights about Constituent Assembly of India, members of constituent assembly, basic information and facts about constituent assembly.
 This article also answers question like how many female members of constituent assembly were present, members of drafting committee of constituent assembly of India, inaugural meeting of meeting of constituent assembly was presided by whom etc.

-Constituent assembly of India was formed to draft the constitution of India.
+Constituent assembly of India was formed based on recommendations of Cabinet Mission to draft the constitution of India.
 It was founded on 6th Dec 1946, worked for about 3 years and eventually dissolved on 24 Jan 1950.
-The idea of Constituent Assembly was first proposed by M.N.
-Roy in 1934 who belonged to Communist movement in India.
-The idea of Constituent assembly later became the main voice of Indian National Congress in 1935.
 The British gave their formal acceptance for the forming the Constituent assembly of India on 8 Aug 1940.
 The members of Constituent assembly of India were elected by system called single transferable vote of proportional representation from all provincial assemblies.
 Initially there were 389 elected members of constituent assembly out of which 292 were representatives of states, 93 were from princely states, and four from provinces of Delhi, Coorg, Ajmer and Baluchistan (one each).

 - Constitution of India was framed by Constituent Assembly which consisted of 389 members, out of which 292 were from Provinces, 93 from Princely states, 3 from Chief Commissioner Provinces and 1 from Baluchistan.

 - Constituent assembly held its first meeting on Dec 9, 1946 and elected Dr Sachhidanand Sinha, the oldest member of assembly as the provisional President.